Last Updated: Aug 08, 2017 Views: 81

 From Dr. Robert Brill, Research Scientist Emeritus:

 My first reaction is to keep the bottles as they are for the time being.
 In my view, the contents certainly make them all the more important as artifacts.
-If they are still labelled, that would add to their significance.
+If they are still labeled, that would add to their significance.

 If these finds are late 18th or 19th century, it might be possible to identify the sources of the bottles.
 Many such bottles bear meaningful mold patterns and some are even marked with the names of the manufacturers or individual pharmacies.